Timestamping FAQs - Industry standards and technology

 There are three essential items required to verify a timestamp:

-1) The original document that was timestamped.
+1) The original file that was timestamped.
 This document must not have been modified since the timestamp was created.

-2) The actual timestamp that was returned from the DigiStamp server.
+2) The actual timestamp that was returned from the DigiStamp server: the digital signature created by the TSA

-3) The public key to verify the authenticity of the timestamp.
+3) The public key to verify the authenticity of the signature in the timestamp.
+All DigiStamp timestamps include their public keys.

 Public key hierarchy